gilStettler/sai2_taxbot/README.md

 ---

 ## 📦 Installation
 No installation needed!
-Our Chatbot is hosted using github pages and accessible using the following link:
+Our Chatbot is deployed with github pages and accessible using the following link:

 https://gilstettler.github.io/sai2_taxbot/